- How many tiles do I need for a typical garage? Or my project?

 - Can I use Speedway tile in outdoor applications?

-While Speedway tile can be used outdoors, they have been designed primarily for use in garages and are not warrantied for outdoor use.
+Speedway tiles are designed primarily for use in garages and are not warrantied for outdoor use.
 If you want to tile an outdoor surface, we recommend visiting VersaCourt to view our entire line of outdoor tile systems and/or calling our design team for assistance.

 - Can I use Speedway tile as flooring in my basement?